Using the Hubble Space Telescope, astronomers reveal a rapidly spinning black hole ripping apart a passing star that

 “We observed the source for 10 months following the event and have concluded that the explanation is unlikely to lie with an extraordinary bright supernova.
 Our results indicate that the event was probably caused by a rapidly spinning supermassive black hole as it destroyed a low-mass star,” explains Leloudas.

 In this scenario, the extreme gravitational forces of a supermassive black hole, located in the center of the host galaxy, ripped apart a Sun-like star that wandered too close — a so-called tidal disruption event, something so far only observed about 10 times.
 In the process, the star was “spaghettified” and shocks in the colliding debris as well as heat generated in accretion led to a burst of light.
 This gave the event the appearance of a very bright supernova explosion, even though the star would not have become a supernova on its own as it did not have enough mass.

 The team based their new conclusions on observations from a selection of telescopes, both on the ground and in space.
-Among them was the NASA/ESA Hubble Space Telescope, the Very Large Telescope at ESO’s Paranal Observatory, and the New Technology Telescope at ESO’s La Silla Observatory.
+Among them were the NASA/ESA Hubble Space Telescope, the Very Large Telescope at ESO’s Paranal Observatory, and the New Technology Telescope at ESO’s La Silla Observatory.

 “There are several independent aspects to the observations that suggest that this event was indeed a tidal disruption and not a superluminous supernova,” explains coauthor Morgan Fraser from the University of Cambridge, UK (now at University College Dublin, Ireland).